All right, we're back with broadcast excellence, defined by me.

 How did I end up out of order here?

-This is Fast Eddie Rendell, the governor of Pennsylvania going up against the puffster.
+This is Fast Eddie Rendell, the governor of Pennsylvania, going up against the puffster.

 Tom Dasher, this is yesterday on Meet the Press.

-Russert said, Fast Eddie, if in fact Barack Obama goes to the convention in uh Colorado in August with the most elected delegates, having won more contests and a higher popular vote, the cumulative vote, could he be denied the nomination?
+Russert said, Fast Eddie, if in fact Barack Obama goes to the convention in Colorado in August with the most elected delegates, having won more contests and a higher popular vote, the cumulative vote, could he be denied the nomination?

-Well, sure, Tim, because uh number one, Hillary Clinton has won states with about 260 electoral votes, Barack Obama's one states with about 190.
+Well, sure, Tim, because number one, Hillary Clinton has won states with about 260 electoral votes.

-And we decide the presidency not by a popular vote, we decide it by the electoral vote.
+And we decide the presidency not by a popular vote.

 Whoa, did you hear Fast Eddie there?